notleowang/notleowang/README.md

 ### :balloon: Experiences
 - **Software Developer for BonAppawtite** > Developing automation tools and services for a local business.
-- **Software Engineer at Voronoi Health Analytics** > Backend development on the DAFS Engineering team.
+- **Software Engineer at Voronoi Health Analytics** > Backend development on our flagship software.
 - **Game Developer at UBC Game Development Club** > Full-stack development on the UI/UX programming team.

 ### :seedling: Hobbies